terrorizer1980/docker-compose-aws-ecscli-demo/docs/advanced/README.md

 1. When inserting more than 100K records into Senzing, a custom license will need to be placed on the system.
-   A Senzing license for 10 million or more records is needed for this reference implementation.
+   A Senzing license for 10 million or more records is needed for this demonstration.
    Visit
    [How to obtain a Senzing license](https://github.com/Senzing/knowledge-base/blob/master/HOWTO/obtain-senzing-license.md).